VeeamHub/veeam-cisco-intersight-workflows/README.md

 Prerequisites:
 * Veeam Backup & Replication (VBR) server instance(s), v11+
-* Cisco Intersight Assist - on-premises server instance which enables visibility of datacenter endpoint devices for the Cisco Intersight Orchestration service.
+* Cisco Intersight Assist - on-premises Cisco server which enables visibility of datacenter endpoint devices for the Cisco Intersight Orchestration service.
 Cisco Intersight Assist is available as a virtual appliance (OVA) for installation on VMware ESXi.
 For more information, see the [Cisco Intersight Virtual Appliance Getting Started Guide](https://www.cisco.com/c/en/us/td/docs/unified_computing/Intersight/cisco-intersight-assist-getting-started-guide/m-overview-of-cisco-intersight-assist.html).
 Virtual appliance installation steps can be found at [Installing Cisco Intersight using VMware vSphere Web Client](https://www.cisco.com/c/en/us/td/docs/unified_computing/Intersight/cisco-intersight-assist-getting-started-guide/m-installing-cisco-intersight-assist.html) DO NOT ignore the DNS setup steps.

 Setup:
 * Once Cisco Intersight Assist has been deployed and configured it can be by claimed by the Intersight cloud service per the procedure documented at - [Target Claim for Compute/Fabric, Hyperconverged, Orchestrator, and Platform Services Targets](https://www.intersight.com/help/saas/getting_started/claim_targets#minimum_permissions_for_targets).